matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 A large number of the scripts are based on the powershell scripts created by Dave Falkus which can be found here: https://github.com/davefalkus/powershell-intune-samples

-# Implementation Guide #
+# Script information #

-The following provides details on what each script does:
+THe following provides details on what each script does

 ## BYOD-UK-BP-MasterScript.ps1 ##

-Triggers the running of all other scripts - Work in Progress
+Triggers the running of all other scripts

 ## AADGroups-Create.ps1 ##